ltpitt/c-photon-baby-sleep-training-lamp/README.md

 Little Cloud - Baby Sleep Training Lamp
 ===================================

-Particle Photon code that allows to control RGB LED put in a lamp for baby sleep training
+The code contained in this repo can be used to program a [Particle Photon](https://store.particle.io/products/photon) and control the REB leds connected to it.
+I used this cloud controlled RGB led solution to create a Baby Sleep Training Lamp.

 Lamp images
 --------------